Using Monitoring as a Key Component of IPM

 - They help you decide the best possible time to apply pesticides for maximum effectiveness.

 - They may reduce your use of pesticides, which can mean lower operating costs and a reduction in health risks and liability if your employees or neighbors are exposed to harmful chemicals.

 If it's not possible to put someone in charge of your pest monitoring program and if you are not able to do it yourself, you may want to hire a crop consultant.
 But in order to find the best person for the job, there are some important points to consider:

 The consultant's responsibilities: Will the person you hire scout your fields once a week, make treatment recommendations to you, and then carry out the treatment?
 Will the consultant frequently use less experienced employees to do the work, and if so, how much supervision will those workers receive?
 Furthermore, will the consultant fit your philosophy and managerial style?

-Compensation: Consultants may charge from $5-$30 an acre, depending on where they are located.
+Compensation: Consultants may charge by the acre, depending on where they are located.
 Some growers with smaller fields may pay more for a consultant than those with larger fields.
 Contact crop consultants in your area, find out the fees they charge for each specific service, then get it in writing.
 Your local farm co-op or Extension agent may also be able to help you with some of that information.

 Experience: Find out the educational background and hands-on experience of each consultant you are considering hiring.
 According to the National Alliance of Independent Crop Consultants (NAICC), a Certified Professional Crop Consultant is required to have at least a bachelor's degree and six years of field experience (or five years' experience with a Master's degree or four years' experience with a Ph.D.).
 A Certified Crop Advisor must have at least a high school diploma and four years of field experience (or three years' experience with an associate degree or two years' experience with a bachelor's degree).
 Also, find out the types of technology and methodology the consultant will use when making recommendations.